5 Breath Rituals to Sleep Faster

 How to Practice:

-Inhale through the right nostril, close it, then exhale through the left.
+- Inhale through the right nostril, then close it and exhale through the left.

-Pro tip: Go slowly; speed will come naturally as you relax.
+Pro tip: Go slowly.
+Speed will come naturally as you relax.
+Slower is always better here.

 Ritual 5: Extended Exhale with Sigh (Vagus Nerve Toning)